Skip to content

 Can the RAADS-R be used for children?

-No, the RAADS-R was specifically designed for adults (age 16+) who may not have received an autism diagnosis in childhood.
+No, the screeningtest was specifically designed for adults (age 16+) who may not have received an autism diagnosis in childhood.
 For younger people, other assessments such as the ADOS-2 or child-focused questionnaires are more appropriate.

 Read more about signs of autism in children here.